gaurangsadekar/twitter_aws/README.md

 * Adds the enriched data into DynamoDB
 * Notifies the Server of Real-Time Tweets using SNS.

+#### Web Server - Node.js
-[TODO] - A Web Server to read the tweets from DynamoDB and service client requests via Sockets - (Node.js)
+A Web Server to read the tweets from DynamoDB, emit new tweets as they are received from SNS and service client requests via Sockets

 Developed by: